Cadence Bank (CADE)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, Cadence Bank has averaged an ROE of 8.9%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Cadence Bank has a narrow competitive moat.
+Over the last five years, Cadence Bank has averaged an ROE of 8.9%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from Cadence Bank’s Q3 Results
+10. Key Takeaways from Cadence Bank’s Q4 Results

-We were impressed by how significantly Cadence Bank beat analysts’ tangible book value per share expectations this quarter.
-On the other hand, its revenue slightly missed on in line net interest income.
+It was good to see Cadence Bank narrowly top analysts’ tangible book value per share expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its net interest income slightly missed and efficiency ratio also fell short of expectations.
 Zooming out, we think this was a mixed quarter.
-The market seemed to be hoping for more, and the stock traded down 2.3% to $36.16 immediately following the results.
+The market seemed to be hoping for more, and the stock traded down 3.9% to $44.63 immediately after reporting.

 11. Is Now The Time To Buy Cadence Bank?

-When it comes to Cadence Bank’s business quality, there are some positives, but it ultimately falls short.
-First off, its revenue growth was solid over the last five years, and analysts believe it can continue growing at these levels.
+Cadence Bank has a few positive attributes, but it doesn’t top our wishlist.
+First off, its revenue growth was solid over the last five years.
 And while Cadence Bank’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, its expanding net interest margin shows its loan book is becoming more profitable.

 Cadence Bank’s P/B ratio based on the next 12 months is 1.3x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're pretty confident there are more exciting stocks to buy at the moment.